molily/molily.de/_posts/2020-11-21-testing-angular.md

 pa11y has two modes of operation: The command line interface (CLI) for checking one web page and the continuous integration (CI) mode for checking multiple web pages.

-For ad-hoc testing of a single page of your Angular application, use the command line interface.
-When testing a whole application on a regular basis, use the continuous integration mode.
+For quickly testing a single page of your Angular application, use the command line interface.
+When testing the whole application on a regular basis, use the continuous integration mode.

 To use the command line interface, install pa11y as a global npm module: